beckastar/BurningManCampApp/readme.md

 The following features are still under development:

 1. Design changes -   Create wireframes.
 Adjust color scheme, borders, centering.
-2. UI changes
+2. UI changes - accessibility and user flow
-3. Buttons that export and download data
+3. Export / download data
 4. Chef's control page, where the chef signs up for a meal, inputs the menu, and dictates the amount of support s/he will need in the kitchen
-5. Edit python code to automatically create shifts
+5. Get access to bioluminati.org
-6. Add site to URL, currently owned by former webmaster.

 Nice to have features I'm planning to add: